10 Best Stripe Alternatives for 2023

 - Neither imposes a long-term contract.

-- Payment Depot charges interchange-plus pricing, which is cheaper than Stripe’s flat-rate fee.
+- Payment Depot charges interchange-plus pricing; cheaper than Stripe’s flat-rate fee.

 - Both offer merchant financing through loans.